no hay medio tiempo / there is no halftime

 Ronny Quevedo (b.1981, Guayaquil, Ecuador) earned his MFA from Yale University and BFA from The Cooper Union.
 He has exhibited at numerous venues including The Drawing Center, New York City; Museum of Fine Arts, Houston; El Museo del Barrio, New York City; Upfor Gallery, Portland; Sicardi Gallery, Houston; and The Bronx Museum of the Arts.
 He has participated in residencies at the Lower Manhattan Cultural Council Workspace program, the Core Program at the Museum of Fine Arts Houston, Project Row Houses, Skowhegan School of Painting & Sculpture and Kala Art Institute.
 He has been published in Artforum for his collaborative project, Specter Field, with Harold Mendez.
 Quevedo currently lives and works in New York City.

-Image: Ronny Quevedo, schematic view, no hay medio tiempo / there is no halftime, 2017.
+Image: Ronny Quevedo, no hay medio tiempo / there is no halftime (after Glissant and Quevedo), 2017.
+Custom printed vinyl and vinyl tape, concrete and field marker chalk, 37x70ft.
+Photo by Hai Zhang

 Ronny Quevedo: no hay medio tiempo / there is no halftime is made possible by the Jerome Foundation, celebrating its 50th anniversary.